2ndquadrant-it/puppet-barman/README.md

       compression        => 'bzip2',
       pre_backup_script  => '/usr/bin/touch /tmp/started',
       post_backup_script => '/usr/bin/touch /tmp/stopped',
-      custom_lines       => '; something'
     }

 #### Parameters

+Parameters can be set in three places:

+* **barman::settings** - set the default values for the manifest.
+* **barman** - set the global values for the Barman server.
+* **barman::server** - set the per PostgreSQL server values.

+These are the available parameters for the `barman` class

+* **user** - The Barman user.
+Defaults to `barman::settings::user`.
+* **group** - The group of the Barman user.
+Defaults to `barman::settings::group`.
+* **ensure** - Ensure that Barman is installed.
+The default value is `present`.
+* **conf_template** - Path of the template for the `barman.conf` configuration
+                      file.
+You may change this value to use a custom template.
+* **logrotate_template** - Path of the template for the `logrotate.conf` file.
+                           You may change this value to use a custom template.
+* **home** - A different location for backups than the default.
+Will be symlinked to the default (`/var/lib/barman`).
+You should not change this value after the first setup.
+Defaults to `barman::settings::home`.
 * **logfile** - A different log file.
-The default is '/var/log/barman/barman.log'
+The default is `barman::settings::logfile`.
 * **compression** - Compression algorithm.
-Currently supports 'gzip' (default), 'bzip2', and 'custom'.
+Currently supports 'gzip', 'bzip2',
+                    and 'custom'.
+Defaults to `barman::settings:compression`.
+* **immediate_checkpoint** -  Force the checkpoint on the Postgres server to happen immediately and start your backup copy process as soon as possible.
 Disabled if false.
+                              Defaults to
+                              `barman::settings::immediate_checkpoint`
-* **pre_backup_script** - Script to launch before backups.
-Disabled if false (default).
+* **pre_backup_script** - Script to run before backups.
+Disabled if false.
+                          Defaults to `barman::settings::pre_backup_script`.
-* **post_backup_script** - Script to launch after backups.
-Disabled if false (default).
+* **post_backup_script** - Script to run after backups.
+Disabled if false.
+                           Defaults to `barman::settings::post_backup_script`.
+* **pre_archive_script** - Script to run before a WAL file is archived by maintenance.
+Disabled if false.
+                           Defaults to `barman::settings::pre_archive_script`.
+* **post_archive_script** - Script to run after a WAL file is archived by maintenance.
+Disabled if false.
+                            Defaults to `barman::settings::post_archive_script`.
+* **basebackup_retry_times** - Number of retries for data copy during base backup after an error.
+Defaults to `barman::settings::basebackup_retry_times`
+* **basebackup_retry_sleep** - Number of seconds to wait after a failed copy, before retrying.
+Defaults to `barman::settings::basebackup_retry_sleep`
+* **backup_options** - Behaviour for backup operations: possible values are 'exclusive_backup' and 'concurrent_backup'.
+Defaults to
+                      `barman::settings::backup_options`.
+* **minimum_redundancy** - Minimum number of required backups (redundancy).
+                           Defaults to `barman::settings::minimum_redundancy`.
+* **last_backup_maximum_age** - Time frame in which the latest backup date must be contained.
+If the latest backup is older than the time frame, `barman check` command will report an error to the user.
+Empty if false.
+Defaults to `barman::settings::last_backup_maximum_age`.
+* **retention_policy** - Base backup retention policy, based on redundancy or recovery window.
+Value must be greater than or equal to the server minimum redundancy level.
+If this condition is not satistied, the minimum redundancy value is assigned to this parameter.
+Defaults to `barman::settings::retention_policy`.
+* **wal_retention_policy** - WAL archive logs retention policy.
+Currently, the only allowed value for `wal_retention_policy` is the special value 'main', that maps the retention policy of archive logs to that of base backups.
+                             Defaults to
+                             `barman::settings::wal_retention_policy`.
+* **retention_policy_mode** - Can only be set to 'auto' (retention policies are automatically enforced by the `barman cron` command).
+Defaults to `barman::settings::retention_policy_mode`.
+* **reuse_backup** - Incremental backup is a kind of full periodic backup which saves only data changes from the latest full backup available in the catalogue for a specific PostgreSQL server.
+Disabled if false.
+Available values are 'off', 'link' and 'copy'.
+Defaults to `barman::settings::reuse_backup`.
 * **custom_lines** - Custom configuration directives (e.g. for custom
                     compression).
+Defaults to `barman::settings::custom_lines`.
+* **barman_fqdn** - The fully qualified domain name of the Barman server.
+It is exported in several resources in the PostgreSQL server.
+                    Puppet automatically set this.
+* **autoconfigure** - This is the main parameter to enable the autoconfiguration of the backup of a given PostgreSQL server.
-Defaults to empty.
+                     Defaults to `barman::settings::autoconfigure`.

-See the **init.pp** file for more details.
+See the file **init.pp** for more details.

 #### Facts

-The module generates a fact called **barman_key** which has the content of **/var/lib/barman/.ssh/id_rsa.pub**, in order to automatically handle the key exchange on the postgres server via puppetdb.
+The module generates a fact called **barman_key** which has the content of **/var/lib/barman/.ssh/id_rsa.pub**, in order to automatically handle the key exchange on the Postgres server via puppetdb.

 If the file doesn't exist, a key will be generated.

 ### barman::settings

-The barman::settings class set the configuration parameters to set up Barman server.
-Here are included parameters specifically for Barman that are not shared for other resources, such as PostgreSQL server (in this case the rest of the parameters can be set as it was shown above when a Barman instance is defined).
+The barman::settings class holds the default configuration parameters to set up a Barman server through Puppet.

-See the **settings.pp** file for more details.
+See the file **settings.pp** for more details.

-#### Parameters

-* **user** - The Barman user.
-The default value is 'barman'.
-* **group** - The group of the Barman user.
-The default value is 'barman'.
-* **dbuser** - The user used by Barman to connect to PostgreSQL database(s).
-It will be used to build the 'conninfo' Barman parameter.
-               The default value is 'barman', and will be the same for all the PostgreSQL servers.
-* **dbname** - The database where Barman can connect.
-It will be used to build the 'conninfo' Barman parameter.
-               The default one is the 'postgres' database.
-* **home** - The Barman user home directory.
-The default value is '/var/lib/barman', but it can be changed depending on the operating system.
-* **autoconfigure** - This is the main parameter to enable the autoconfiguration of the backup of a given PostgreSQL server performed by Barman.

 ### barman::server

-The barman::server class configures barman to handle backups for a PostgreSQL server.
+The barman::server class sets the per server Barman configuration parameters.

 The only required parameters are **conninfo** and **ssh_command**.